 Analysis: Staff has been able to arrive on site well within the District's standard 45 minute window, and in most cases have the blockage cleared, leaving enough time to report a category-1 spill.
-Average arrival time during regular hours was 11 minutes all SSO's in 2019 were within working hours. .
+Average arrival time during regular hours was 7 minutes all SSO's in 2021 were within working hours and 14 minutes after hours.